-- Using the web-based Setup wizard menu option in Bright View (section 3.1), accessed via the OpenStack resource, if OpenStack has not already been installed.
+- Using the web-based Setup wizard menu option (section 3.1), accessed via the OpenStack resource, if OpenStack has not already been installed.
 This is the recommended installation method. - Using the text-based cm-openstack-setup utility (section 3.2).
 The utility is a part of the standard cluster-tools package.